 - 1 cup sugar

-3 Pour butter into the bottom of a 9x13 inch baking pan.
-Coat the bottom and the sides of the pan well with the butter.
-Pour in the bread mix and bake at 350°F for 35-45 minutes, until set.
+Bake at 350°F for 35-45 minutes, until the liquid has set.
 The pudding is done when the edges start getting a bit brown and pull away from the edge of the pan.
 Can also make in individual ramekins.

-Serve with bourbon whiskey sauce on the side; pour on to taste.
+7 Serve: Serve the bread pudding with bourbon whiskey sauce on the side; pour on to taste.
 Best fresh and eaten the day it is made.